HussamAdil/Ayat/README.md

 - Update preview file. ✅

-## How to confige Ayat notfication timer
+## How to configure notification timer

 Go to File -> select -> preference -> settings